DjangoForAll/Django-Course/README.md

 The course is completely free to use and distribute.
 For any suggestions/modifications/questions , feel free to create issues/PR's .

 All the best! :)

-The course is still a work in progress!